 #2: Ketamine may be able to reverse the effects of stress

 Because glutamate synapses play a critical role in the brain, it is possible that the use of ketamine may enhance synaptic connectivity in brain circuits, ultimately relieving, and even reversing, the effects of stress. ³

 #3 Ketamine is an effective PTSD treatment because it works quickly and may work when other treatments have failed

 Ketamine treatment may work especially well among patients who are resistant to other forms of treatment like anti-depressants and cognitive therapy.
 According to the National Center of Biotechnical Information, ketamine is gaining popularity in treating major depressive disorder (MDD) that has previously been treatment-resistant.
 Although not approved by the FDA, ketamine is also gaining popularity for treatment-resistant MDD, because of the rapid onset of efficacy. ³

-Visit http://www.therapyreset.com for more information about ketamine infusion therapy, or visit our office in Ogden, Utah to schedule a free consultation with our licensed clinicians.
-Therapy Reset serves all of Utah, Idaho, Wyoming and Montana, including the cities of Ogden, Layton, Kaysville, Brigham City, Logan, Clearfield, Syracuse, Roy, Centerville, and Farmington.
+Visit https://www.therapyreset.com for more information about ketamine infusion therapy, or visit our office in Ogden, Utah to schedule a free consultation with our licensed clinicians.
+Therapy Reset serves all of Utah, Idaho, Wyoming, and Montana, including the cities of Ogden, Layton, Kaysville, Brigham City, Logan, Clearfield, Syracuse, Roy, Centerville, and Farmington.

 ² American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders: DSM-5.
 Washington, DC: American Psychiatric Association; 2013.